tgstoecker/A2TEA.WebApp/README.md

 ```

 If you stuck to the steps you can simply click (e.g. right-click -> open in browser) on one of the last two links given by the remote machine (these include the security token) and you will open jupyter lab on your local machine ;D

+Open the shiny_tests.ipnyb and install all required R packages (if first time); load packages; then run both ui and server functions.
+All other cells can be ignored - these are development tests.